 Today we're sharing a simple taxonomy of these behavior change strategies.
 You're likely to recognize the broad strokes of most of them, and we'll provide a list of specific examples of each so that you know what they might look like in practice.
 These strategies aren't mutually exclusive, either — you can (and arguably should!) try combining several of them if you're aiming to change the way you behave on a daily basis.

 The framework we've described here, along with many of the ideas and terms contained therein, comes from James Prochaska, John Norcross, and Carlo DiClemente's book Changing For Good, which we'd strongly recommend reading.
-We've modified and expanded it somewhat for your benefit using findings from other aspects of our research.
+We've modified and expanded their useful list of behavior change strategies somewhat for your benefit using findings from other aspects of our research.
+One of the most effective way to change behavior is to consider which of these techniques best applies to the change you are trying to make.

 Strategy 1: Consciousness-Raising